Leaps Beyond the Seen: Reinforced Reasoning Augmented Generation for Clinical Notes: Methodology

-\textbf{Group-Based Optimization.} After each episode, the policy network is updated based on the explored paths and received rewards.
-Inspired by GRPO~\cite{shao2024deepseekmath}, we adopt its idea of using multiple rollouts per input to estimate relative rewards.
-Based on this, we propose the \emph{GRO} mechanism (\underline{G}roup-Based \underline{R}etriever \underline{O}ptimization) to further improve the quality of retrieved reasoning paths under sparse episodic rewards, ultimately enhancing LLM generation.
-This also stabilizes learning by better attributing credit across entire reasoning paths.
-Specifically, for each patient, we conduct multiple retrieval processes with the number of $G$, and the relative reward for each retrieval path $\{P^{(i)}\}_{i=1}^G$ is formulated as:
+\textbf{Group-Based Optimization.} After each episode, the policy network is updated based on the rewards.
+Inspired by GRPO~\cite{shao2024deepseekmath}, we adopt its idea of using multiple rollouts per input to estimate the group-normalized reward.
+Therefore, we propose the \emph{GRO} mechanism (\underline{G}roup-Based \underline{R}etriever \underline{O}ptimization) to further improve the quality of retrieved paths under sparse episodic rewards.
+This also stabilizes learning by better attributing credit across entire paths.